RaghaSelenium/hotel-booking/README.md

  mvn test -Dcucumber.options="classpath:features/homePage.feature" to run specific feature.

+ #### Running the tests from IDE:
+  Run the Runner class.

 ### Test reports:

  html test reports can be found under target/cucumer-html-reports

- open index.html file in a browser to view the reports.
+ open index.html file in a browser to view the html reports.